When you want to create a new website without the hassle of coding or going through a developer, a website builder are a great solution.

-A major advantage to GoDaddy’s website builder is its flexibility, especially for online sales.
+A major advantage of GoDaddy’s website builder is its flexibility, especially for online sales.
 There are multiple eCommerce plans, starting at $19.99 per month, that allow you to pay more or less depending on the types of payment methods you want to use.
 There’s also a handy scheduling feature that allows you to bill clients for the time through your website.

 The downside to GoDaddy is that the website builder’s interface isn’t quite as intuitive as most of the other website builders in my comparison.
 The drag-and-drop is clunky and requires going through multiple menus to find the content or customization options you need.

 Pick The Website Builder That's Best For You